kevL/yata/ReadMe.txt

 path MasterFeats.2da     : this item opens a file browser dialog.
 Use it to path
                            path to a specific 2da-file.
 A check will appear next to the entry on the menu; selecting the item a second time would clear the info.
-This is used by Feat.2da.
+This is used by Feat.2da - note that Info for Feat.2da can also make use of data that's groped from Feat.2da above.

 (b) Using "pathall=" entries in Settings.Cfg